CircleCI-Public/circleci-lastmile-ai/README.md

 git push
 ```

-## Metrics-driven model testing
+#### Tests for Natural Language Text Generation

+Even if we ran the correct function and got the correct data, sometimes the model doesn't extract, summarize, and/or infer the answer intelligently.
+For example,

+Query:

+> "search 'All the Light We Cannot See' book name.
+How many living immediate family members does Werner most likely have?"

+Data:

+> "In a mining town in Germany, Werner Pfennig, an orphan, grows up with his younger sister..."

+Response:

+> The given data does not provide any information about the number of living family members Werner has.

+Please see test_threshold_book_recall() in `test_app.py` for a full example test for natural language generation given input data.

+### End-to-end tests

+You can also test AI apps e2e.
+For example, we expect the query "How widely-read is 'To Kill a Mockingbird'?" to include "18 million copies sold" which we know is in the book DB.
+This is done similarly to the natural language generation test, but instead of looking at the book DB data explicitly, it directly tests that a particular user query is answered correctly, in more of a black-box fashion.

+## Metrics-Driven Model Testing

 When we unit test our book DB API, it makes sense to guarantee that every call works exactly as expected.

-However, in the other tests, we loosen things up a little because of the nature of testing AI models.
-Since they are much less transparent and consistent than rule-based processes, it is not necessarily practical to insist that every test cases passes all the time.
+However -- as you may have noticed by now -- we loosen things up a little for the other tests.
+This is due to the nature of testing AI models: since they are much less transparent and consistent than rule-based procedures, it is not necessarily practical to require that every test cases passes all the time.

-Instead, in some of our tests we set thresholds.
+Instead, we can compute metrics over our test data and then define assertions based on fixed thresholds.
 For example, we consider 90% accuracy as passing in function selection.